Santa Giulia

 In the early years, it was carried out from Paris to Bastia by plane or from Marseille by boat.

-Figari Airport was also used in the late 1970s.
+Figari airport was also used in the late 1970s.

 More photos of Santa Giulia here